 - Screwdriver

-- Vacuum and attachments such as soft brush
+- Vacuum with soft brush attachment

 - Protective gloves